-GOAL NINE: An educated person has an understanding of the scientific method and the findings of scientific inquiry.
-The courses required in science within the liberal arts core provide a way of looking at man and the world through seeing natural phenomena within the context of a theistic universe.
-Scientific literacy contributes toward critical thinking, provides a tool to interpret reality, helps motivate intellectual curiosity about the universe as well as helping to understand the role of technology in society.
+An educated person has an understanding of the scientific method and the findings of scientific inquiry.
+The course(s) required in science within the liberal arts core provide a way of looking at man and the world through seeing natural phenomena within the context of a theistic universe.
+Scientific literacy contributes toward critical thinking, provides a tool to interpret reality, helps motivate intellectual curiosity about the universe, and helps understand the role of technology in society.
+As such, a student is required to take the following: